 For older demographics

-For high traffic
+For high traffic venues

 When space is limited

-Sliding automatic doors do not need to accommodate for the space needed for the swing of traditional doors.
+Sliding automatic doors do not need to account for the space needed for the swing of traditional doors.
 They are a great way to maximize space in compact areas, while also adding convenience for pedestrians.

-For lower cost ADA compliance
+For lower cost AODA compliance

 To save energy

 Automatic doors can reduce wasted energy and may significantly reduce heating and cooling costs.
 Automatic doors only open when triggered.
 This eliminates the possibility of the door being left open, which would let outside air in, keeping the inside cool in the summer and warm in the winter.

 Studies show businesses with automatic doors are perceived by consumers to have a higher level of service than those that do not.
 An automatic door can be a great way to show that your organization is customer-focused.